seb-sec/seb-sec.github.io/_posts/2020-05-06-pwn-playground.md

 The main idea is to allow the user to practice exploitation techniques in a fast way under whatever self-imposed scenario they want.
 For example: under libc 2.30, given a single arbitrary write + a libc leak and all protections enabled, can I still pop a shell from a basic buffer overflow? (yes)

-These scenarios may be artificial, but they should still (hopefully) help in increasing someones understanding of program work internally and how to exploit them.
+These scenarios may be artificial, but they should still (hopefully) help in increasing someones understanding of how programs work internally and how to exploit them.

 <br>